 The Esri Collector App is a free app available for Android or iOS.
 It allows you to use customized layers of data to enter data points that may include several fields (variables) to complete through free text or drop-down options, including adding pictures to each record.
-You can download this app on your personal device or talk to the Information Desk at the Center for Science and Social Science Information about borrowing a device.
+You can download this app on your personal device or talk to the Information Desk at the Marx Science and Social Science Library about borrowing a device.
 You have to have location services available and turned on to be able to collect data.

 To login into Collector using your Enterprise Yale ArcGIS Online account, follow the instructions in our FAQs.

 This option is also a great tool when you want to engage a group in collaborative citizen science (crowdsourcing)* and create a collective map.

 * Learn about it in the book "Crowdsourcing Geographic Knowledge: Volunteered Geographic Information (VGI) in Theory and Practice" by Daniel Sui, Sarah Elwood, and Michael Goodchild.

 In the Collector App, login through ArcGIS Online using your Yale Maps username and password.
 You will only see the maps that you directly have access to.
 If you are using maps created by someone else and you don't see them in your list, contact them and make sure that they have given you access.
 If you need to make your own maps you can use the directions provided in the tutorials below.

 You will need to use ArcGIS Desktop to create the feature class to share as map service for collecting data.
 ArcGIS Desktop software is available for free to anyone in the Yale community.
 You can download it from the Yale ITS Software Library (see below).
 ArcMap can only be installed on computers that have Windows, so if you do not have Windows or don't want to install the software, you can use ArcMap on any of the library computers on campus.
 Alternate options for Mac users are outline here.